ApoorvaKa/game-of-life/README.md

 ## Credits

 This implementation of Conway's Game of Life was created by Apoorva Kaushik.
-It is inspired by the work of John Conway and the countless implementations by developers around the world.
+It is inspired by the work of Jo

-## License

-This project is licensed under the [MIT License](LICENSE).

-Feel free to modify and distribute this project as you see fit.
-Contributions are welcome!